Renardjojo/PetForDesktop/README.md

 That means you can fork it and modify or contribute to it for anyone!
 The MTI license allows you to do this, so take advantage of it.

 ## Disclamer:
-The concept of this application is inspired by another application called [Babafriend](https://hempuli.itch.io/baba-friend).
-This application is close source and does not allow me to customize the code base and features ...
-Now you can.
-Fox's sprite sheet was shared by [elthen](https://elthen.itch.io/2d-pixel-art-fox-sprites) and modified to suit my needs.
 PetForDesktop also takes small screenshots of your screen to process collision and edge detection.
 This application will **NEVER** save or send them!

+## Contributor
+- *Hempuli* with its "[Babafriend](https://hempuli.itch.io/baba-friend)" application.
+The first inspiration for this concept was initiated through his program.
+- *LeGitHubDeTai* with his tool "[github-to-discord](https://github.com/LeGitHubDeTai/github-to-discord)" to generate a notification on discord when new versions are released.
+- *elthen* with his [fox sprite sheet](https://elthen.itch.io/2d-pixel-art-fox-sprites) which I used and modified to suit my needs.
+- *cassala* with his [bubble sprite sheet](https://cassala.itch.io/bubble-sprites) which I used and modified to suit my needs.